cdonahu/st558-project2/world.md

 that perhaps some readers are more likely to click on an article and share it on the weekend because they generally have more free time to read.
-But then we plotted the number of articles published each day, and realized not much gets published on the weekend.
+But then we plotted the number of articles published each day, and realized not much gets published on the weekend, compared to weekdays.
+To visualize this pattern, we created the chart below:

 ``` r
 ggplot(data) +